davdar/dotfiles/unicode/README.md

 - Try `MenloX.ttf` for programming with unicode; it's a mashup of Menlo (for latin character) and STIX (for unicode characters) for characters foreign to Menlo.

+# Supported Characters

+- See `unicode-input.txt` for a list of all characters and their input codes (each implicitly preceded by `\`).